MCL Tear Treatment in Huntleigh, MO

 Diagnosing an MCL Tear in Huntleigh, MO

-Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to determine the injury’s extent.
-At Axes Physical Therapy, we provide complimentary injury screenings in Huntleigh, MO.
+Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to confirm the extent of the injury.
+At Axes Physical Therapy, we have free injury evaluations in Huntleigh, MO.
 With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.

 Treatment Options in Huntleigh, MO for MCL Tears